dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 # Vectorization

 Vectorization is a useful technique in data preparation for the implementation of ML algorithms where data is represented as vectors or matrices.
-* it is about the process of converting non-numeric data into a numerical format that they can be used by ML algorithms.
+* It is about the process of converting non-numeric data into a numerical format that they can be used by ML algorithms.
 * Requirement for vectorization to work: input data has to be in a numerical form
 * The choice of vectorization technique depends on the nature of the data and the specific ML task.
 Effective vectorization can significantly impact the performance of a machine learning model.